nicotine-plus/nicotine-plus/doc/DOWNLOADS.md

 Standalone executables are also available.
 They can be run from any folder and do not require installation.

+Please note that application data and configuration files are still stored in the same folder as the installed variant, i.e. they will conflict.
+There are plans to add a portable package that stores configuration independently at some point.

  - [Download Windows Standalone Package](https://github.com/nicotine-plus/nicotine-plus/releases/latest/download/windows-x86_64-package.zip)
     — [`SHA256`](https://github.com/nicotine-plus/nicotine-plus/releases/latest/download/windows-x86_64-package.zip.sha256)
    for Windows 10 or later